gerryw1389/gerryw1389.github.io/_pages/about.md

    - Look for a [new demanding job](https://thedailywtf.com/articles/Up-or-Out-Solving-the-IT-Turnover-Crisis) once you feel you have learned all you can and you don't see upwards mobility.
      - Make sure to [interview them](https://automationadmin.com/2016/04/interview-questions/) more than they interview you :)
      - Try to give your current position 3 years minimum, it can look bad if you jump ship too often.
-   - Try to never be the smartest person the room
+   - Try to never be the smartest person the room.
      - I'm a fan of [skills checklists](https://roadmap.sh/devops) so that I'm always learning something new, see above.
    - Be a tinker by nature:
      - When you install programs, do you modify the themes, settings, sync options, encryption options?
 See my [tweaks](https://automationadmin.com/tags/#tweaks) tag for example.
 For example, it drives me crazy that people install vscode and don't know about `settings.json` [tweaks and extensions](https://github.com/gerryw1389/misc/blob/main/vscode/settings-sync.json).